 A 22-year-old man burned to death Wednesday after a mysterious explosion rocked the automotive repair shop where he worked.

-Farid IA Karakra's screams echoed through the blaze as two men tried in vain to assist after witnessing the powerful bang that blew the roof off Jacob's Lube and sent two garage doors off their tracks.
+Farid IA Karakra's screams echoed through the blaze as two men tried in vain to help after hearing the bang that blew off the roof and sent two garage doors off their tracks.

 By the time firefighters arrived at the Citgo gas station shortly after midnight, the mechanic was dead, leaving only questions for those who knew and cared for him.

 "Do you think he cried?"
-10-year-old Reasie Balenger asked her grandmother as they stood outside the charred building at 901 W Busch Blvd., near the intersection of North Boulevard.
+10-year-old Reasie Balenger asked her grandmother as they stood outside the charred building at North and Busch boulevards.

 Tina Sculley, 47, manager of the deli adjoining the garage, put her arm around her granddaughter.
 The mechanic they nicknamed "Frito" had spent hours showing the girl how to fix cars while she visited her grandmother at work.